FisayoAnalyst/Call-Center-Analytics/README.md

   ## Client Background

 **ConnectCall Solutions** is a fictional customer engagement company created as part of a data analytics demonstration project.
 The organization operates within the Business Process Outsourcing (BPO) industry, providing outsourced customer service and technical support solutions for a wide range of client companies.

-Established to simulate a real-world call center environment, **ConnectCall Solutions** manages inbound and outbound interactions aimed at improving customer satisfaction, resolution efficiency, and overall service experience.
-The call center operations are overseen by the Head of Operations, with active involvement from key departments including Customer Support, Quality Assurance, Training and Development, Human Resources, and Data Analytics.
+The company manages inbound and outbound interactions aimed at improving customer satisfaction, resolution efficiency, and overall service experience.

 The dataset used for this analysis was sourced from the **Forage Virtual Experience Program**, designed to simulate real-world business data.
 It contains **5,000 call records** collected over a three-month period **(January to March)**, including fields such as call status (answered or abandoned), resolution status, talk duration, and customer satisfaction rating.

-  ## Analysis Objectives

-The goal of this project is to analyze the call center’s performance to gain actionable insights into **operational efficiency**, **agent productivity**, and **customer satisfaction**, while identifying possible operational bottlenecks that affect service delivery.
+Reporting to the Head of Operations, an in-depth analysis was conducted to evaluate **ConnectCall Solutions'** performannce, while identifying possible **operational bottlenecks** that affect service delivery.

-The analysis focuses on three key areas:
+This detailed review provides actionable intelligence that internal cross-functional teams will utilize to streamline daily operations, improve overall customer experience, and enhance service delivery.
+The key inisghts and recommendations focus on the following areas:

-**Operational Efficiency** – assessed using metrics such as **Total Calls**, **Answer Rate**, **Abandonment Rate**, **Average Speed of Answer**, and **Resolution Rate**.
+- **Operational Efficiency** – assessed using metrics such as **Total Calls**, **Answer Rate**, **Abandonment Rate**, **Average Speed of Answer**, and **Resolution Rate**.

-**Customer Satisfaction** – evaluated through **Average Satisfaction Rating**, **Resolution Status**, and **Call Abandonment Patterns**, revealing how service quality impacts customer experience.
+- **Customer Satisfaction** – evaluated through **Average Satisfaction Rating**, **Resolution Status**, and **Call Abandonment Patterns**, revealing how service quality impacts customer experience.

-**Agent Performance** – measured using **Total Calls Handled**, **Resolution Rate per Agent**, **Average Talk Duration**, and **Customer Rating** providing insights into performance consistency and training needs.
+- **Agent Performance** – measured using **Total Calls Handled**, **Resolution Rate per Agent**, **Average Talk Duration**, and **Customer Rating** providing insights into performance consistency and training needs.

-This analysis translates **ConnectCall Solutions’** operational data into **actionable insights** that can help improve agent workflows, enhance service delivery, and optimize overall customer experience.

   ## Executive Summary